Dororo: Characters

 Dororo is an orphaned thief who joins Hyakkimaru in his travels and adventures.
-For the better part of the series the viewer is led to believe Dororo is a boy.
+For the better part of the series the viewer is led to assume Dororo is a boy.
 In the original manga and 1969 anime adaptation, Hyakkimaru learns that Dororo is a girl; with the latter freaking-out if Hyakkimaru knows.
 In the 2019 anime it is revealed early on, though Hyakkimaru makes no note of it.
 Raised by his parents as a boy, Dororo adopted the masculine speech pattern (rude and abrasive) and ambling stances of the bandits around him.
 In the original manga and 1969 anime Dororo's father, Hibukuro, was wounded by a samurai official (Itachi in the 2019 anime) and later died.
-Dororo’s mother, Ojiya, froze to death (starvation in the 2019 anime) while fleeing in the snow, but before she died she tattooed a map on Dororo's back to locate money hidden by Hibukuro at Bone Cape.
+Dororo's mother, Ojiya, froze to death (starvation in the 2019 anime) while fleeing in the snow, but before she died she tattooed a map on Dororo's back to locate money hidden by Hibukuro at Bone Cape.
 This tattoo only appears when his back is warmed, which he learns of while in a bath.
 In the epilogue of the 2019 anime, an adult Dororo reunites with a fully human Hyakkimaru.